Search

 Several texts structure this legal framework:

-• The Hoguet Law (1970) and its implementing decree (1972), which set out the conditions for practicing the real estate profession.
-Only a professional card holder may legally exercise a real estate transaction or management activity.
+• The Hoguet Law (1970) and its implementing decree (1972) establish the conditions for practicing the real estate profession.
+Only holders of a professional license can legally engage in real estate transactions or management.

 • The Consumer Code , which prohibits any misleading commercial practice and requires clear and precise information.

-• The ALUR law (2014) , which reinforced the obligations to display fees and legal information in advertisements.
+• The ALUR law (2014) , which strengthened the obligations to display fees and legal information in advertisements.

 2.2.
 The question of editorial responsibility

-An essential point is often misunderstood: the advertisement is never the personal responsibility of the negotiator or agent , but rather that of the holder of the professional card .
-In fact, the commercial agent (whether he works for a traditional agency or for a network of agents) acts solely in the name and on behalf of the card holder.
+One crucial point is often misunderstood: the advertisement is never the personal responsibility of the negotiator or agent , but rather that of the holder of the professional license .
+Indeed, the sales agent (whether working for a traditional agency or a network of agents) acts solely in the name and on behalf of the license holder.

-In other words, in the event of a false, incomplete, or misleading advertisement, it is the holder of the professional card who will be held accountable, not the agent himself.
-The latter certainly remains responsible for his actions vis-à-vis the network or agency (commercial contract), but legally, vis-à-vis the client and the authorities (DGCCRF, for example), the final responsibility rests with the cardholder.
+In other words, in the event of a false, incomplete, or misleading advertisement, it is the holder of the professional card who will be held accountable, not the agent.
+While the agent remains responsible for their actions towards the network or agency (commercial contract), legally, with regard to the client and the authorities (such as the DGCCRF), the ultimate responsibility rests with the cardholder.

-Independent real estate agents must be registered with the RSAC (Special Register of Commercial Agents) and hold a certificate of collaboration issued by the CCI in the name of the network that mandates them.
-They may not hold funds or draw up any binding legal documents (such as a sales agreement).
-Their role is limited to prospecting, presenting properties and offers, and supporting clients.
+Independent real estate agents must be registered with the RSAC (Special Register of Commercial Agents) and hold a collaborator's certificate issued by the Chamber of Commerce and Industry (CCI) in the name of the network that mandates them.
+They may not hold funds or draft legally binding documents (such as a preliminary sales agreement).
+Their role is limited to prospecting, presenting properties and offers, and assisting clients.

 2.4.
-The practice of mentioning “under the editorial responsibility of…”
+The practice of using the phrase "under the editorial responsibility of…"

 So why do we see this mention in network advertisements?
-Legally, there is no requirement that the agent appear as "editorial manager."
-This practice is more a matter of transparency or internal communication strategy within the networks , intended to highlight the advisor's name as the contact identified by the customer.
-But in reality, it maintains an ambiguity by suggesting that responsibility for the advertisement lies with the sales agent, when the law clearly designates the cardholder.
+Legally, there's no requirement for the agent to appear as "editorial manager."
+This practice is more about transparency or internal network communication , designed to highlight the advisor's name as the client's identified point of contact.
+But in reality, it creates ambiguity by suggesting that the responsibility for the advertisement lies with the sales agent, whereas the law clearly designates the cardholder.

-3. Why do these mentions appear mainly in networks of agents?
+3. Why do these mentions appear mainly in agent networks?

-The words "Advertisement written under the editorial responsibility of..." appear almost systematically in advertisements published by real estate agent networks.
-However, it is rare, if not absent, in advertisements published by traditional agencies.
-This difference raises the question: why such a gap in practices?
+The phrase "Advertisement written under the editorial responsibility of…" appears almost systematically in advertisements published by real estate agent networks.
+Yet, it is rare, or even absent, in advertisements published by traditional agencies.
+This difference raises questions: why such a discrepancy in practices?

 Agent networks operate differently from traditional agencies.
 They are based on a decentralized model:

-• The network headquarters holds the professional card and ensures the legal framework.
+• The network headquarters holds the professional license and ensures the legal framework.

 • Independent agents , registered with the RSAC, carry out their commercial activity as commercial agents, without being employees or partners of the company holding the card.

-These independents are scattered throughout the country, often without physical offices.
-To give each one visibility and reassure customers, the networks have adopted the practice of clearly indicating the name of the agent associated with the advertisement.
-The mention "editorial responsibility" is then used as a personalization and identification tool.
+These independent agents are scattered across the country, often without physical offices.
+To give each agent visibility and reassure clients, the networks have adopted the practice of clearly indicating the name of the agent associated with the advertisement.
+The phrase "editorial responsibility" is then used as a tool for personalization and identification.

 3.2.
-A logic of communication rather than legal
+A logic of communication rather than legality

-In practice, this statement does not change the legal framework: the legal responsibility for the advertisement remains with the holder of the professional card .
-But from a marketing point of view, the networks want:
+In practice, this statement doesn't change the legal framework: the legal responsibility for the advertisement remains with the holder of the professional card .
+But from a marketing perspective, the networks want to:

-• Promote their agents by giving them individual visibility, almost as if they were “their own agency”.
+• To enhance the value of their agents by giving them individual visibility, almost as if they were "their own agency".

-• Create a direct link between the client and the advisor, by establishing a close relationship.
+• Create a direct link between the client and the advisor, establishing a close relationship.

-• Stand out from traditional agencies , often perceived as impersonal, by highlighting the face and name of the local advisor.
+• To stand out from traditional agencies , often perceived as impersonal, by highlighting the face and name of the local advisor.

 In other words, it is a choice of internal communication within the networks, and not a legal obligation.